 Dividend investing is one of the most popular strategies for traditional, buy-and-hold investors.
 Typically dividend investing involves selecting companies which feature an attractive and sustainable dividend yield.

-I myself am a long term dividend investor.
+I see myself as a sort of hybrid dividend and growth investor.
 My purpose of investing?
 To have a sustainable source of passive income which would eventually cover all my needs and wants.
 As of 2019, my dividend income per annum is RM16K.
 A summary of my dividends can be found at My Freedom Fund.
-Overall, dividend-focused portfolios can provide a significant source of income for all investors.